Best ethical hacking books for beginners

-This is the greatest book I have read about hacking.
+There is no doubt.
+This is the greatest book I have ever read about Hacking.
 It is written by Jon Erickson.
-It covers Programming, Exploitation, Shellcoding , Cryptography and Networking.
+There are five main parts and those are covering Programming, Exploitation, Shellcoding, Cryptography, and Networking.

-In first chapter there is a small introduction and some terminologies.
-Second chapter explain computer architecture and basics of C and Assembly programming.
-Also you can learn how to debug binaries with GDB.
-Most programs are written in C and author use GDB to explain how those programs are built in Assembly level.
+In the first chapter, there is a small introduction and some terminologies.
+The second chapter explains computer architecture and the basics of C and Assembly programming.
+Also, you can learn how to debug binaries with GDB.
+Most programs are written in C and the author uses GDB to explain how those programs are built at the Assembly level.

-Exploitation and shellcoding is an essential part of hacking.
+Exploitation and shell coding is essential parts of hacking.
 Many exploitation techniques like Stack based overflows, heap overflows, format string exploits are greatly explained with live examples.
-Shellcode is a set of CPU instruction and it is used to gain access on a system.
+Shellcode is a set of CPU instructions and it is used to gain access to a system.
 This is an essential part of the exploitation process.
-In this book you can learn how to write a shellcode with assembly.
+In this book, you can learn how to write a shellcode with assembly.
 There is a CD with Linux distribution included in the book.
 So you can use it to practice exercises.

-Cryptography is the art of hiding data.
-Hear you can learn many cryptography techniques and basic concepts of cryptology.
-In most examples C language is used to write codes.
+As I said there is an entire chapter for Cryptography.
+It is the art of hiding data.
+Here you can learn many cryptography techniques and basic concepts of cryptology.
+In most examples, C language is used to write codes.

 There is no hacking without learning about networks.
-In this book there is a complete chapter for explain basic networking theories like TCP/IP, OSI model etc. Also you may learn how to write socket programs with C. I think It's really value to read it.
+In this book, there is a complete chapter explaining basic networking theories like TCP/IP, OSI model, etc. Also, you may learn how to write socket programs with C. I think It's really valuable to read it.
 Why not get a printed copy and start your journey? :-).